Platinum Jewelry 101: What to Know Before You Buy

 Platinum Jewelry Alloys & Quality Stamps

-Engagement ring with platinum prong tips
+An engagement ring with platinum prong tips.

 Platinum engagement ring